 - 3AW’s connection to a $100 million taxpayer loss

 - The corporate battle behind the Stan and Tracey debacle

 If you’re a lawyer, please remember that these sealed sections were only sent to one subscriber each.
 If you’re not a lawyer, why not sign up and become our second subscriber.
 And if you don’t want us to know who you are, just set up an email account under a false name and send the details of this along with cash or a bank cheque to PO Box 2095, Templestowe Heights 3107.
 We’ll do the rest.
+Incidentally, that’s the address to use if you want to appoint me your proxy for any upcoming meetings.
 Alternatively, if you like what we’re doing feel free to walk into your local Commonwealth Bank and make a hefty donation.
 The cheque account number for Crikey Media is 063494 10151030.

 All the best